-Due to Covid 19, our concert will be re-scheduled to Saturday, November 14, 2020.
-Please plan to come share in this exciting evening then.
+Due to Covid 19, our concert will be re-scheduled to a later date.
+Please plan to come share in this exciting evening when that date is announced.
 We can’t wait to spend an evening sharing this fantastic music with you.
 Stay healthy and safe!
 See you then!

 Please put the following dates on your calendar.